mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 10. Click *Try it out!* to invoke the **POST** */blueprints/import_json* request.

-11. Check for a status-code for 200.
+11. Check for a status-code of 200.

 12. Refresh Prism Central and check Apps/Blueprints to insure the blueprint succesfully imported...